cknd/stackprinter/README.md

 # Usage

 ## Log exceptions
-Call `show` or `format` in an except block to generate a traceback.
+Call `show` or `format` in an except block to generate a traceback. `show` prints to stderr, `format` returns a string.

-By default, this generates plain text.
-Pass `style='color'` for semantic highlighting.
+By default, both will generate plain text.
+Pass `style='color'` to get semantic highlighting.
 For the full set of configs see the docs of `format`.

 ```python
 import stackprinter